Wide Open Spaces: Loft Living

 Each of the rooms has its distinct space yet they run together smoothly and with no obstructions.
 A gas burning fireplace is central to the living space.
 A standout feature is the metal spiral staircase that leads to a private deck with a barbecue grill and hot tub.
 The view from the deck boasts one of the best in downtown.

-A long hall leads to a room that the Raes have converted into their game room.
+A long hall leads to a room that the Raes hired a loft conversion company to convert it into their game room.
 Here they can enjoy their hobby and bring guests in for an evening’s entertainment.

 Glen Rae also has a space for his home office.
 Tucked away along the corridor, this small nook is fashioned out of a large closet.
 It provides just enough workspace without wasting an entire room.
 At the end of the hall is an enormous bedroom and sitting room area with a view of the river.